Find Free Stuff on Hiiba

 Where to go next

-Each page looks at a different angle, such as a reuse app for the UAE or local goods‑sharing, so you can quickly move from this overview to the topic that best fits how you want to participate in or support reuse.
+Each page highlights a different angle, such as digital reuse apps or local goods‑sharing, so you can move from this overview to the topic that best matches how you want to declutter, share, or support reuse in your community or organisation.

 What matters

-• Reuse centres described in community action guides typically combine donation intake, repair where possible, and low‑cost or free access to goods, helping extend product life and reduce disposal to landfill.
+• Guides on sharing, reuse, and repair show that structured reuse centres can combine donation intake, basic repair where feasible, and affordable or free access to goods, extending product life and reducing disposal.

-• Research on community swaps shows that organised events for clothing and household items can divert significant amounts of material from landfill while giving residents a practical way to declutter responsibly and support others.
+• Research on clothing and household swaps indicates that well‑organised events can divert substantial amounts of material from landfill while giving residents a practical way to declutter responsibly and support others in their community.